 1. Listen to live music.
 Austin's celebrated live music scene includes more than 250 live music venues with just about every genre represented; this is the Live Music Capital of the World® after all!
 We recommend checking out one of Austin's many iconic music venues.
 A few favorites include ACL Live at the Moody Theater (where the famed public television show is filmed) The Saxon Pub, Hotel Vegas, Antone's and the White Horse for a little two-steppin’ fun!

 2. Take a Tour.
 For a fun and Austin experience, go on an expedition with one of Austin’s many local tour companies.
-Get a taste of the best food trucks in town with Austin Eats Food Tours, see the city from two weeks with a Rocket Electrics electric bike tour, go behind the scenes at ACL Live at the Moody Theater or see the top sights in 90 minutes with AO Tours.
+Get a taste of the best food trucks in town with Austin Eats Food Tours, see the city from two wheels with a Barton Springs Bike Rental bike tour, go behind the scenes at ACL Live at the Moody Theater or see the top sights in 90 minutes with AO Tours.
 There's something for everyone!

 3. Get outdoors.
 The Lady Bird Lake Hike & Bike Trail is just steps from the Austin Convention Center and is a great way to run catch a stunning view of Austin's skyline.
 Or, spend a sunny afternoon in a kayak or stand up paddleboard on the lake, hike the Barton Creek Greenbelt, take a refreshing dip in historic Barton Springs Pool or play 18 holes at one of Austin's many scenic golf courses.